Palaklive/react-dynamic-import/README.md

-### This project is about introduction of dynamic import before the code splitting
+### This project is about introduction of dynamic import with the code splitting

 Suppose you have a page that renders different components depending on user input.
 At the moment, managed to solve the issue I was having and have shown my code below which shows how I solved it.